kynex7510/3dbrew/content/ACTA:DeleteConsoleAccount.md

 # Description

 Deletes the account data for the specified account slot.
-It is not possible to delete the default account using this command, error 0xC8A14D9D is returned when this is attempted.
+It is not possible to delete the default account data using this command, error 0xC8A14D9D is returned when this is attempted.